What to Expect:

 A unique way to learn, connect and share, these dynamic afternoon sessions provide an opportunity to explore key topics and meet others with common interests right at the start of the conference.

-What did you learn from the previous session that was helpful and inspirational and how that might influence your own work?
+What did you learn from the presentations that was helpful and inspirational and how might the ideas influence your own work?

 - Reflect quietly to yourself.
 One minute (1)

-- Stand up, find someone you don’t know, share that with one other person.
+- Connect and share with one other person in the circle.
 One minute each.
 (2)

-- Then the two of you, find another group of 2 people you don’t know, and share again.
-One minute each, plus discussion noting similarities and differences.
+- Then the two of you, connect with another group of 2 people, and share again, noting similarities and differences.
 (2+2=4)